 - Be conversational in your approach.
 Remember, you are writing to fellow humans.

 How will people learn more about your brand?
 In every blog post that you publish, it’s important that you provide readers with a way to connect with you.

 You can provide social media links, phone number, email or any other means of reaching you.
 This way, you make yourself approachable whenever they need your help, avail of your unique offerings, or simply want to connect with you.

 Bloggers are thought leaders.

-You lead people with the thoughts you provide in your blogs.
+You lead people using the thoughts you provide on your blogs.
 Bloggers don’t have to be someone already popular to be a leader.
 You write, you lead.
 It’s simple as that.

 Because You’re a Leader…